otherinbox/rack-federated_auth/README.md

     gem "rack-federated-auth"

-Use it in your Rack application
+To Use it in your Rack application

 ``` ruby
 class MyApp < Sinatra::Base